Australian Parliament resumes for first time since election

 Australia’s central bank last month last month cut its benchmark interest rate by a quarter of a percentage point to a record low of 1.25% in the first rate change in almost three years.

-Several economists expect the Reserve Bank of Australia will reduce the rate again on Tuesday.
+The Reserve Bank of Australia on Tuesday reduced the rate further to 1%.